How do you make a vision board that works?

 Have you made a vision board that works?

 More About Guest Contributor

-Ester Lindsey is an Intuitive Empath Life Coach, a Certified Success Trainer and a Certified Mindfulness Trainer.
+Ester Lindsey is an Intuitive Empath Life Coach, a Certified Success Trainer, and a Certified Mindfulness Trainer.
 She holds a BA degree in Social Education and Cultural Management.
 Her spiritual awakening happened during the dark night of the soul after completing the “karmic return”.
 She saw her past-life, as well as the Universe and other entities.
-She is passionate about spirituality, utilising the Law Of Attraction, holistic healing and living on a daily basis.
+She is passionate about spirituality, utilizing the Law Of Attraction, holistic healing and living on a daily basis.